Julijnv/challenge-two/README.md

     - Add a new key in JSON format and download the file.

 5. **Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable**
-- Use the downloaded JSON key file to set the environment variable:
+Use the downloaded JSON key file to set the environment variable:

     On Linux/Mac:

         export GOOGLE_APPLICATION_CREDENTIALS="/path/to/service_account.json"

     On Windows(CMD):

         set GOOGLE_APPLICATION_CREDENTIALS="C:\path\to\service_account.json"

 ## Running the Application

 To execute the application, run the following command:

-    python src/main.py
+    python3 src/main.py

 ## Limitations and Known Issues
 ### Prototype Limitations